Pros and Cons of Prefab Construction Guard Booths vs. Stick-Built

 There are definite pros and cons to each method.
 Let’s take a look at prefab vs traditional construction, and consider how that applies to you renting, building, or buying a guard booth or other prefabricated structures for your business.

-When considering prefab vs traditional construction, there are both benefits (pros) and negatives (cons) to use these tried and true stick-built methods to make yourself a guard house.
+When considering prefab vs traditional construction, there are both benefits (pros) and negatives (cons) to use these tried and true stick-built methods to make yourself an on site guard house.

 Benefits of Building On-Site: